dmasikondo/freight-brokering24/README.md

-# Trans Logistics Web App
+# Freight Brokering24 Web App

 ## Overview

-Welcome to the Trans Logistics web application!
+Welcome to the Freight Brokering24 web application!
 This platform is designed to streamline freight forwarding and transport consultancy services across Southern Africa, focusing on Zimbabwe and the SADC region.
 The mission is to facilitate the transportation of goods and assist transport operators in managing their businesses effectively.

 ## Features